captionpoint/captionpoint-plays/IN-EVERY-GENERATION.md

 ## PAOLA:
 We in America now.
 ---
-Dis is first Seder in America.
+Dis our first Seder in America.
 ---
 We no have people listening.
 ---